savonet/book/language.md

 order to keep sane values).

-Of course, in practice, you do not need to implement this by hand: the operator `normalize` does this for you, and more efficiently than in the above example.
+Of course, in practice, you do not need to implement this by hand: the operator `normalize`\indexop{normalize} does this for you, and more efficiently than in the above example.
 But it is nice to see that you could if you needed, to experiment with new strategies for managing the gain for instance.